 People with intellectual disabilities face health disparities, including in high-income countries such as the United Kingdom, despite publicly funded healthcare.
 This paper describes the healthcare system in England (a nation of the United Kingdom) for the general population, and more specifically for people with intellectual disabilities.
-Key legislation that impacts the lives of people with intellectual disabilities, such as the UK Equality Act 2010 (https:// www.legislation.gov.uk/ukpga/2010/15/contents), the Mental Capacity Act 2005 (https://www.legislation.gov.uk/ukpga/2005/9/contents), and the UN Convention on the Rights of Persons with Disabilities, and its implementation in the United Kingdom, is discussed.
+Key legislation that impacts the lives of people with intellectual disabilities, such as the UK Equality Act 2010, the, the Mental Capacity Act 2005, and the UN Convention on the Rights of Persons with Disabilities, and its implementation in the United Kingdom, is discussed.
 The role of deinstitutionalization and the shift to living in the community for people with intellectual disabilities is also discussed.
 Programmes that have been implemented to address the health disparities experienced by people with intellectual disabilities are reviewed.
-Finally, the recent changes to healthcare organization in the UK, the COVID-19 pandemic, and the implementation of the Valuing People white paper are discussed.
+Finally the recent changes to healthcare organization in the UK, the COVID-19 pandemic, and the implementation of the Valuing People white paper are discussed.